All Episodes

 I believe it can and should be improved, but I also think that deciding what constitutes responsible action is immensely difficult, and the consequences of our actions are often difficult to know in advance.

-I think our past record of environmental action is discouraging to put it mildly, because even our best intended efforts often go awry.
+I think our past record of environmental action is discouraging, to put it mildly, because even our best intended efforts often go awry.

 But I think we do not recognize our past failures and face them squarely, and I think I know why.

-I studied anthropology and c anthropology in college.
+I studied anthropology and anthropology in college.

 One of the things I learned was that certain human social structures always reappear.